 Size and Display

 The size of the dash cam is in direct correlation with the display size.
-Think about how big a screen you want.
-We personally like dash cams with larger screens because when you activate parking or turning guidance, it’s much easier to see the picture.
+Think about how big a screen you want (LCD or not).
+We personally like dash cams with larger LCD screen because when you activate parking or turning guidance, it’s much easier to see the picture.

-There are even some cameras that don’t have a screen, and for options like this, we suggest looking for ones with Wifi so you can at least view the recordings in real-time from your phone.
+There are even some cameras that don’t have an LCD screen, and for options like this, we suggest looking for ones with Wifi so you can at least view the recordings in real-time from your phone.